davych/DataLingua/be/nlu/nlu_prompt.md

 4. When translating "XX id" or "XX名称(name)", translate them as "the id/name field of XX" or "XX's id/name"
 5. Maintain clear field attribution relationships
 6. Do not translate field names directly into camelCase format (e.g., GenreId)
+7. For greeting messages (like "你好", "在吗"), respond with a polite greeting and remind users about your database query capabilities

 ## Database schema information:
 {table_metadata_string}